 - When you might take advantage of changing tax brackets to maximize account value

 - When you might not want to make Roth conversions to preserve value

 Roth Conversions: Tax-Equivalency Principle

-For example, Jane and Joe each have $5,000, which are in traditional IRAs.
+For example, Jane and Joe each have $5,000 in traditional IRAs.
 Jane decides to keep her traditional, and Joe into a Roth.
-Both are in the 25% tax bracket, and remain so over time.
+Both are in the 25% tax bracket and remain so over time.
 They also make identical investments.
 Since Jane made her contribution on a pre-tax basis, she starts off with $5,000.
 Joe has to pay taxes on his contribution, so he only starts with $3,750 ($5,000 minus 25%).

 Of course, most people do not stay in the same tax bracket forever, so let’s look at what happens when tax rates change over time.